gbgbgb8/squishmallowmadness/readme.md

     - Implement a day/night cycle that affects gameplay mechanics

 12. **Multiplayer Mode**:
-    - Develop a cooperative mode where players work together to save villagers
+    - Develop a cooperative mode where players work together to save marshmallow villagers
-    - Create a competitive mode where players race to collect the most power-ups or rescue the most villagers
+    - Create a competitive mode where players race to collect the most candies or achieve the highest score

 13. **Achievements and Unlockables**:
     - Create a system of achievements to encourage replayability